INVESTMENT ORIENTED QUESTIONS

 Do foreigners need any special documents to purchase property?

 The simple answer is NO. Panama encourages foreign investment and they have structured the process to be conducive to transactions by foreigners.
-This is from the U.S. State Department website: “In 2013, the economy is expected to continue to be one of the fastest growing in the world with predicted growth of 7.5% following expansion of 10.6% in 2012, and 10.5% in 2011.
+This is from the U.S. State Department website: “In 2013, the economy is expected to continue to be one of the fastest growing in the world with the predicted growth of 7.5% following the expansion of 10.6% in 2012 and 10.5% in 2011.
 In 2012, Moody’s raised Panama’s sovereign debt rating to Baa2 and improved their outlook for Panama from “stable” to “positive”.
 Panama’s sovereign debt has also been rated as investment grade by Fitch (BBB rating) and Standard and Poor’s (BBB rating).“

 Is financing available for foreigners investing in Panama?